 Clothe a Child project

 A year-round opportunity to donate so officers and children selected by the schools can shop together in November/December.
-Checks can be made payable to MPD Clothe a Child and put to the attention of Police Chief Matt Long.
+Checks can be made payable to MPD Clothe a Child.

 Dual credit partnership